aguinet/dragonffi/README.rst

 * Linux i386/x64, with bindings for Python 3
 * Linux/AArch64. with bindings for Python 3
-* OSX x64, with bindings for Python 3
 * Windows x64, with bindings for Python 3

 Why another FFI?